Three Amazon sellers who conquered challenges to achieve success

 Some new business challenges can be foreseeable.
 Then there are those that business owners can not anticipate.
 Find out how founder and CEO Joyce Zhu and her co-founder and mother, Jane, handled a sticky situation involving their new company’s product.

-In 2017, Joyce Zhu and her mother Jane founded Numa Foods to introduce healthy traditional Asian milk candy to North American consumers.
+In 2017, Joyce Zhu and her mother Jane founded Numa Foods to introduce healthy traditional Asian milk candy to North American customers.
 Popular in China and other Asian countries, milk candy is chewy and produced from whole milk powder, whipped egg whites, brown rice syrup, nuts, and fruit.

 Numa Foods Jane and Joyce Zhu